 Email: laura@stu.ca

 Health Services

 A medical clinic for full-time St. Thomas students is located at the third floor of Jones House on the UNB campus.
-Students may call the Student Health Centre for an appointment or visit during walk-in clinic hours held each weekday.
-Please remember to bring your student ID and Provincial Healthcare cards.
+Students may call the Student Health Centre for an appointment please call